anthonator/dirigible/README.md

 ## Documentation

-You can view detailed documentation of this library at [placeholder].
-We tryto make sure that our documentation is up-to-date and thorough.
+You can view detailed documentation of this library at [http://rdoc.info/github/anthonator/dirigible/master/frames].
+We try to make sure that our documentation is up-to-date and thorough.
 However, we do recommend keeping the Urban Airship v3 API documentation handy.

 If you find any discrepency in our documentation please [file an issue](https://github.com/anthonator/dirigible/issues).